 Utica College is located in the suburban setting of Utica, New York.

-If you want to see Utica College for yourself, plan a visit.
+If you would like to see Utica College for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 90 to Utica, or book a flight to the nearest airport, Oneida County, Griffiss International.

 You can also take a virtual campus tour to get a sense of what Utica College and Utica are like without leaving home.